Financial Resources for Students

-Frequently check the Scholarships page on the Student Financial Aid page.
+Frequently check the Scholarships page on the University of Maine Student Financial Aid site.

 Explore the Finance Authority of Maine (FAME) education pages.
 There you will find a search engine to help you find scholarships that match your selection criteria, as well as links to several other free scholarship search sites.
 You will also see their message:

 “Only use free scholarship searches.
 You should never have to pay for scholarship information.”